Bulverism: Threat and remedy

 The special threat of this fallacy lies in that it applies equally to the person who errs as to that person's opponent.
-Taken to its logical consequence, it implies that all arguments are unreliable and hence undermines all rational thought.
 Lewis says, "Until Bulverism is crushed, reason can play no effective part in human affairs.
 Each side snatches it early as a weapon against the other; but between the two reason itself is discredited."

 The remedy, according to Lewis, is to accept that some reasoning is not tainted by the reasoner.
-Some arguments are valid and some conclusions true, regardless of the identity and motives of the one who argues them.